 The High School Championships offers divisions for teams at all skill levels.
 Even if your team has never played in a team tournament, you will be placed in a division that should provide good competition.

 There are up to two scholarships for up to two teams.
 Each scholarship would be for up to $1500 to pay for entry fees and a portion of other expenses.

 Here are the eligibility requirements:

 The school has not sent any team to any prior US SQUASH High School Championship.

 A team must have at least seven players.
-The players do not all have to be [...Read More...]
+The players [...Read More...]

 US Squash began naming All-Americans this season to recognize the top junior players who compete in high school leagues or tournament play.